 How to Rock Your Dorm Decor

-Here is a great list we put together to get your dorm decor shopping started.
+Here is a great list of dorm room ideas we put together to get your dorm room shopping started.

 1. The Walls

 But don’t worry!
-There are easy ways to fix the dorm room without pulling out the paint, hammer, or nails (especially since most dorms will not allow these kinds of renovations)!
+There are easy ways to fix the dorm room without pulling out the paint, hammer, or nails (especially since most dorm rooms will not allow these kinds of renovations)!

-Decorate your walls and add some of your personality by putting up pictures from home, posters of your favorite bands, or even of art pieces you’ve done!
+Decorate your wall and add some of your personality by putting up pictures from home, posters of your favorite bands, or even of art pieces you’ve done!

-Not only will they transform the bleak white walls, but they can be great conversation starters as you get to know your new roommate(s)!
+Not only will they transform the bleak white wall, but they can be great conversation starters as you get to know your new roommate(s)!

 Use Your Creativity

-Items like washi tape are great for dorm decor, especially since they are not likely to damage anything it is put on.
+Items like washi tape are great for dorm room ideas, especially since they are not likely to damage anything it is put on.

-The key thing to remember when decorating your dorm walls is that they are not yours.
+The key thing to remember when decorating your dorm room wall is that they are not yours.
 You will sign a contract that details everything you can and cannot do/use in your room.

 Typically, the contract will say that putting holes in the walls is a no-no. This means you’ll need to find another way to put up your pictures.